Omniladder/Testif.AI_Dustin/README.md

 > [!IMPORTANT]
 > We're pleased to announce that Testif.AI won best Educational and 2nd best Overall Hack at [HackUMBC](https://www.hackumbc.tech) 2024!
+>
+> If you find this project useful, please consider giving us a star!

 ## About the Project